jaianthv/UGCT-2021---Doctoral-school/UGCT_python_course.md

 ### Noise filtering
 Filtering of noise is important to obtain a clear image.
 A simple approach to filter the noise is by grey value thresholding.
-The opencv function is `cv.threshold(Inner_layer,Limit,set_to_value,cv.THRESH_BINARY+cv.THRESH_OTSU) `, here we set a limit and change the pixel value to a user defined value tyically to 1 or 0.
+The opencv function is `cv.threshold(Inner_layer,Limit,set_to_value,cv.THRESH_BINARY+cv.THRESH_OTSU) `, here we set a limit and change the pixel value to a user defined value tyically as a binary image to 1 or 0.
 However this thresholding may not be always suitable, hence we use other form of noise filtering as follows.

 #### Gaussian Filtering

+Also known as Gaussian blur, approxiate each pixel into a Gaussian function.
+It typically make the image blurr, but at the same time reduce the noice in some cases.
+It is also carried out by kernel operation and the Gaussian blur kernel is given as follows;<br>

+1/16  1/8  1/16 <br>
+1/8  1/4  1/8 <br>
+1/16  1/8  1/16 <br>

+One can carry out the Gaussian blur using `cv.filter2D` function as carried out before.
+However opencv has a seperate Gaussian blur function as `cv.gaussianblur`